2019 • 07 • 02

-Said to be the Center of the Philippines by the Luzon Datum of 1911, Marinduque is a heart-shaped island province which belongs to the MIMAROPA region.
-It is sandwiched by Tayabas Bay in the north and Sibuyan Sea in the south.
+Said to be the Center of the Philippines by the Luzon Datum of 1911, Marinduque is a heart-shaped island province that belongs to the MIMAROPA region.
+It is sandwiched by Tayabas Bay in the north and the Sibuyan Sea in the south.
 The nearby surrounding provinces are Romblon in the south, Mindoro in the west (separated by the Tablas Strait), and Quezon in the east (separated by the Mongpong Pass).

 Boac (the provincial capital), Mogpog, Gasan, Buenavista, Torrijos, and Santa Cruz are the six municipalities making up Marinduque.
 Its offshore islands are not to be missed too!
 These islands include Tres Reyes Islands (Melchor, Gaspar, Baltazar), Elephant Island (Bellarocca), Maniwaya Island, Mongpong Island, Hakupan Island, and Polo Island.

 How to Get There

 Nearest Airport: Marinduque Airport (Gasan), Ninoy Aquino International Airport, also known as Manila International Airport (Manila)

 Now that Cebu Pacific opened its Manila-Marinduque route, what used to be eight-hour land-to-sea transit is now reduced to a whopping one hour (or less) travel time between these two points via air!
 The inaugural flight from Manila to Marinduque was held on April 1, 2019.
 Cebu Pacific flies this route 3x weekly — Monday, Wednesday, and Saturday.
 The roundtrip fare may range from P3000 to P5000, depending on the season.
 You may check the flights and book your ticket from Cebu Pacific’s official website.

 By Land and Sea

 - VIA DIRECT BUS